 In addition, due to offshore wind farms already operating in many near-shore coastal areas there is a need for turbines to be sited in greater water depths.
 This leads to a need for operators to develop more innovative offshore wind turbine support structures aside from monopile foundations, such as jacket structures.
 These jacket structures can, in turn, offer grid integration solutions by adding supporting substations and transformers to the offshore wind farms.
 Once the turbines are in service, there is a need for greater levels of remote condition monitoring of the support structures, towers and turbines.

 There is also a need for ageing wind technology assets to be assessed for remaining life, particularly with regard to the wind turbine condition and structural health of those assets that are reaching the end of their original design life.

 Passive approaches to performance protection of wind resources, such as anti-fouling/anti-icing coatings for blades are also being pursued for both onshore and offshore wind resources.

 TWI provides a unique and independent combination of materials, fabrication and inspection expertise.

-From advanced, high productivity fabrication technology and the specification of corrosion protection standards, to structural integrity assessment and failure investigation TWI offers support to wind energy operators, developers and OEMs at every stage of the project life-cycle.
+From advanced, high productivity fabrication technology and the specification of corrosion protection standards, to structural integrity assessment and failure investigation TWI offers support to wind power operators, developers and OEMs at every stage of the project life-cycle.

-This expertise in implementing industry best practice and technology transfer is constantly updated through an extensive R&D programme covering topics such as NDT of blades, remote condition monitoring techniques, and the development of anti-icing and anti-fouling coatings for structures and blades.
+This expertise in implementing industry best practice and technology transfer is constantly updated through an extensive wind research R&D programme covering topics such as NDT of blades, remote condition monitoring techniques, and the development of anti-icing and anti-fouling coatings for structures and blades.